SecretFoundation/docs/development/secret-cli/ledger.md

 * Prepare your Linux host to work with Ledger

-Some users may not have their Ledger recognized by their Linux host.
+Some users may not have their Ledger device recognized by their Linux host.
 To fix this issue implement the fix for connection issues on Linux from the [Ledger support page](https://support.ledger.com/hc/en-us/articles/115005165269-Connection-issues-with-Windows-or-Linux)

 ```bash
 wget -q -O - https://raw.githubusercontent.com/LedgerHQ/udev-rules/master/add_udev_rules.sh | sudo bash